 I lobbied for issues that I considered important in the weeks leading up to the election.
-I voted including the 80 odd below the line preferences for the Senate.
+My Senate vote was below the line, took some care with 80 odd possibilities.
 I handed out policy scorecards for GetUp encouraging people to make their choices by taking into account important social and environmental issues rather than personalities and I handed out how to vote cards for my current favourite political party.

 All of this happened in an atmosphere of relative peace and consideration for others.
 Mind you I did witness one voter give supporters of one party a really violent tongue lashing outside a polling booth.
 It was quite a surprise.

 How do people change their minds and do something different to what they normally do?

 Here's an interesting article that suggests that people need appropriate stories to encourage that shift from the habitual to the new.
 It suggests that people are reluctant to change stories.
 We invest a lot in our chosen stories and are reluctant to step out of them.
 We use stories as guides to action.